rubenfm77/SQL-SERVER-ADVANCED-ANALYTICS/README.md

 GROUP BY YEAR(ORDER_DATE)
 ORDER BY YEAR(ORDER_DATE)
 ```
-6. We can also check the quantity
+6. We can also check the quantity:
 ```sql
 SELECT
 YEAR(ORDER_DATE) AS ORDER_YEAR,